AccelByte/accelbyte-csharp-sdk/docs/samples/oidc.md

 It sends the auth code to the provider’s token endpoint with grant_type authorization_code.
 It will return a collection of authorized tokens.
 One of them is `id_token` which we will use later.

-### 3. How to use the authorized tokens for AccelByte c# Server SDK LoginProvider method
+### 3. How to use the authorized tokens for AccelByte c# Extend SDK LoginProvider method

 These codes show how to use the id token to login to the AccelByte backend.